 - Illinois counties: Edgar, Clark, Crawford, Vermilion

-- Indiana places: Bloomington, Brokkville, Clinton Falls, Dillsboro, Fishers, French Lick, Indianapolis, Lawrenceburg, Lexington, Martinsville, McCormick’s Creek State Park, Nashville, North Vernon, Skiles Test Park, Spencer
+- Indiana places: Bloomington, Brookville, Clinton Falls, Dillsboro, Fishers, French Lick, Indianapolis, Lawrenceburg, Lexington, Martinsville, McCormick’s Creek State Park, Nashville, North Vernon, Skiles Test Park, Spencer

 - Kentucky counties: Boone, Breckenridge, Bullitt, Carroll, Daviess, Gallatin, Grayson, Henry, Jefferson, La Rue, McLean, Muhlenberg, Nelson, Ohio, Oldham, Trimble

-- Kentucky places: Big Bone Lick State Park, Covington, Dayton, Florence, Ft.
-Thomas, Hebron, Louisville.
+- Kentucky places: Big Bone Lick State Park, Covington, Dayton, Dry Ridge, Florence, Ft.
+Thomas, Georgetown, Hebron, Highland Heights, Louisville, Newport, Villa Hills.

-- Maryland counties: Allegany, Anne Arundel, Baltimore, Carroll, Cecil, Garrett, Harford, Howard, Montgomery, Prince Georges, Washington
+- Maryland counties: Allegany, Anne Arundel, Baltimore, Carroll, Cecil, Frederick, Garrett, Harford, Howard, Montgomery, Prince Georges, Washington

 - Michigan counties: Hillsdale, Washtenaw